PAWS Veterans Therapy Act: Helping Veterans with PTSD

-The VA currently only covers service dog costs for veterans with visual, hearing, or mobility impairments.
-The bill will now proceed to the Senate, but legislators have had a difficult time trying to pass the bill since 2009.
+Previously the VA only covered service dog costs for veterans with visual, hearing, or mobility impairments.
+Legislators had been trying to change this by passing this bill since 2009

 The VA began the study, but had partnered with contractors who did not perform proper screening of their dogs.
 About 25% of the dogs were found to have hip dysplasia, two dogs bit children, and two others had medical problems (health problems and aggressiveness are two major problems that cannot be present in a service dog).
 Contractors also discouraged those participating in the program from reporting problems with their dogs, causing the study to be even more inaccurate.

-Some legislators have expressed frustration at the length of time it has taken the VA to incorporate service dogs as a part of mental health treatment for veterans.
+Some legislators had expressed frustration at the length of time it took for the VA to incorporate service dogs as a part of mental health treatment for veterans.
 Representative Jim McGovern, D-MA., reported that he has been trying to work with the VA on this for years, but has been repeatedly told that they are “looking into it.”
-McGovern even admitted, “I haven’t checked in this year (2019) with VA folks, because I’ve just kind of given up on them.”
+McGovern even admitted, “I haven’t checked in this year (this was in 2019) with VA folks, because I’ve just kind of given up on them.”

 Other Studies Showed Otherwise

 In 2014, Kaiser Permanente conducted a study with 75 veterans, with results showing a reduction in PTSD/depression symptoms and in substance abuse, and an improvement in interpersonal relationships.

 In 2018, Purdue University conducted their own study with 73 veterans, and found that those using service dogs produced a higher level of cortisol production, a hormone involved in processing stress.
 Participants also had an average of a 12-point reduction on the VA’s PTSD symptom checklist.
-Purdue is now conducting a three-year study, funded by the National Institutes of Health, to further evaluate the long-term effects service dogs may have on veterans.
+Purdue is currently conducting a three-year study, funded by the National Institutes of Health, to further evaluate the long-term effects service dogs may have on veterans.

 Service Dogs From Non-Profits Can Be Costly